 Question: Heavy Gauge vs Standard Gauge Aluminum

-Heavy gauge aluminum is a stronger coil and because of its strength, it is easier to work with.
+heavy-gauge aluminum is a stronger coil and because of its strength, it is easier to work with.
 As well it is easier to handle and can withstand more manipulation due to being a stronger piece of metal.
-Finally, heavy gauge is more durable than standard gauge and will not dent as easily.
+Finally, the heavy-gauge is more durable than standard gauge and will not dent as easily.

 Question: Cleaning out Clogged Downspouts